7 Nursing Skills Needed to Advance Your Nursing Career

 7 Skills Needed to Fast Track Your Nursing Career

 One of the most important nursing skills needed for all levels of nursing is strong communication skills that include conveying messages and actively listening.

 Nurses generally have the most interaction with patients.
 They must extract important medical details so the hospital team can come up with the most likely diagnosis and avoid unnecessary tests and treatments.

 Nurses are also charged with educating patients, serving as a go-between doctors and their patients, and sometimes conveying messages between medical professionals.

 "To progress upward within the nursing profession," says Shanna Shafer BSN of BestNursingDegree.com, "you must be able to listen and absorb information, disseminate information to a variety of stakeholders, and serve as a liaison between different parties within a multidisciplinary healthcare atmosphere."

 2. Love of Learning

-Receiving your degree isn't enough to propel your nursing career to the top of the ladder.
+Receiving your degree isn't enough to propel your career to the top of the ladder.
 Regular efforts to increase your knowledge through continuing education are essential to arming you with all the nursing skills needed to provide superior patient care.